Skip to content

 [2025.13.0] - 2025-03-28

 • IMPORTANT!
-Before updating Docker, you must stop the installation normally.
+Before updating Docker, you must stop the platform normally.

 • You must add the name of the docker compose project to the configuration:

-• Before shutting down the system for updating, you must note the name of the docker compose project in which the installation is currently running.
+• Before shutting down the system for updating, you must note the name of the docker compose project in which the platform is currently running.

 • This is either the value passed with the -p parameter to docker compose, or the name of the directory where the docker-compose.yml file was located, by default -- on-premise or on-premise-split-db